liboyang0112/TRExFitter/README.rst

      * LimitBlind       : can be TRUE or FALSE (TRUE means that ALL regions are blinded)
      * POIAsimov        : value of the POI to inject in the Asimov dataset in LimitBlind is set to TRUE
      * SignalInjection  : if set to TRUE, expected signal with signal injection is evaluated
+     * SignalInjectionValue: float.
+Value for the injected signal
+     * ParamName        : string.
+Name for the parameter in the output ROOT file
+     * ParamValue       : float.
+Value of the parameter in the output file (e.g. 172.5 for top mass)
+     * OutputPrefixName : string.
+Prefix for the output ROOT file
+     * ConfidenceLevel  : float.
+Confidence level for the CLs.
+Default is 0.95

   * Significance:
      * SignificanceBlind: can be TRUE or FALSE (TRUE means that ALL regions are blinded)
      * POIAsimov        : value of the POI to inject in the Asimov dataset in SignificanceBlind is set to TRUE
+     * ParamName        : string.
+Name for the parameter in the output ROOT file
+     * ParamValue       : float.
+Value of the parameter in the output file (e.g. 172.5 for top mass)
+     * OutputPrefixName : string.
+Prefix for the output ROOT file

   * Options:
      * additional options, accepting only float as arguments - useful for adding your functionalities & flags in a quick way, since they need minimal changes in the code) ...